Electromagnetic four-potential

 An electromagnetic four-potential is a relativistic vector function from which the electromagnetic field can be derived.
 It combines both an electric scalar potential and a magnetic vector potential into a single four-vector.

 As measured in a given frame of reference, and for a given gauge, the first component of the electromagnetic four-potential is conventionally taken to be the electric scalar potential, and the other three components make up the magnetic vector potential.
 While both the scalar and vector potential depend upon the frame, the electromagnetic four-potential is Lorentz covariant.

 Like other potentials, many different electromagnetic four-potentials correspond to the same electromagnetic field, depending upon the choice of gauge.

 This article uses tensor index notation and the Minkowski metric sign convention (+ − − −).
 See also covariance and contravariance of vectors and raising and lowering indices for more details on notation.
 Formulae are given in SI units and Gaussian-cgs units.

 Definition

-The electromagnetic four-potential can be defined as:
+The contravariant electromagnetic four-potential can be defined as: